 One cannot diagnose a wound by appearances only.
-The classic features of a venous wound or pressure wound, which we have seen numerous times, can lure us into treating them without further work up.
+The classic features of a venous wound or pressure wound, which we have seen numerous times, can lure us into treating them without further work-up.
 We recently had a case in the Denver Wound Healing Center at P/SL that demonstrates the pitfalls of such actions.

 A 24-year-old Japanese female was referred to the Denver Wound Healing Center from a nursing home where she developed a wound over lateral forefoot.
 Her past medical history included a severe brain injury from an auto-pedestrian accident, leaving her paraplegic and non-communicative, with hypertension and tachycardia.
 The wound was being treated empirically with antibiotics and topical wound care with no benefit.

 When she presented to our clinic, she was slightly cushinoid with severe contractures.
 She did not have changes associated with venous insufficiency and she had strong pulses and brisk capillary refill time.
-The wound was below her lateral malleolus and was expansive with raise, purple borders.
+The wound was below her lateral malleolus and was expansive with raised, purple borders.